judka-uriel/uriel-book/uriel_en.md

 increasing the entropy around oneself.
 A person decreases his entropy at the expense of transforming his surroundings into waste.
 So too do totalitarian states transform people's lives into waste.
-So too do excessive stringencies decrease entropy at the expense of transforming people's lives into *wasted lives*.
+So too do excessive stringencies decrease entropy at the expense of transforming people's lives into wasted lives.

 On one hand, too much chesed increases entropy, while gevurah is meant to constrain entropy.
 Gevurah increases negentropy, as assigning a direction of movement constrains chaotic movement.
 Gevurah is necessary as the force directing toward the ultimate purpose of humanity's existence.
-But with the decrease of entropy and correspondingly the increase of determinism, freedom of choice, freedom of will, freedom of action also decreases.
+But the decrease of entropy and correspondingly the increase of determinism causes the decrease in freedom of choice, freedom of will, freedom of action.
 For example, one can so load down a donkey or a truck that it will not budge from its place.
 Therefore everyone must maintain balance: negentropy and freedom must be in proper measure, must be sufficient for development.
 Thus in LLM, creativity is increased by adjusting the temperature parameter. -->

 Also in Hilkhot Deot [1:6](https://www.sefaria.org/Mishneh_Torah,_Human_Dispositions.1.6)